HTD-Health/playbook-OUTDATED/workflow-guideline.md

 ### Things considered a good practice when working with Pull Requests:
 - Stick to the naming convention that the team agreed on e.g. `feature/nut-123-style-appointment-screen/`
 - Respect the template for opening new Pull Requests if one is provided.
-Otherwise try to stay consistent with rest of the team
+Otherwise it is the best time to create one
 - Make sure that your Pull Request is in fact ready and could be merged to master branch as is.
 Don’t force others to waste their time on finding typos or silly mistakes
 - It is acceptable to use ‚work in progress’ Pull Requests to satisfy different needs during development process.
-In that case attach the `WIP` signature to the title and do not ask for review until the Pull Request is good to go
+In that case attach the `WIP` signature to the title or use GitHub's **Draft Pull Request** feature and do not ask for review until the Pull Request is good to go
 - Feel free to friendly remind your teammates of a pending Code Review
 - The final output is a shared responsibility of all of the team members.
 Make sure the code quality is sufficient, the feature is complete, working and fully tested
 - Log history of the repo should be similar to a pleasant trip down the memory lane so treat it with respect and keep it clean.
 The way it is written say all about your professional attitude